crackitty/k8s-training-ftbotr/deployments/kubernetes-overview.md

 ## The present

+Kubernetes is an orchestration tool that allows you to run and manage workloads.

-Kubernetes takes a different approach to this and defines what they call a `desired state` whereby Kubernetes will attempt to guarantee the configuration you ask it for via YAML defined manifests (configuration files).
+It uses YAML to allow you to defines what they call the `desired state` you would like whereby Kubernetes will try to guarantee that the configuration you ask it for will be present in the cluster.

 These manifests can appear quite complex at first, but they adhere to schemas that are well defined and there is excellent documentation to help understand how to use them.